stephentaul22/App-Profile-Recommendation/README.md

-# App-Profile-Recommendation-Guided-Project-1
+# App-Profile-Recommendation

-In this project I use data analysis to determine which type of app is the most profitable
+This is a guided project, completed from the Data Analyst in Python Career Path on DataQuest.io.